 This cycle enables you to program a guide notch in two dimensions and then transfer it onto a cylindrical surface.
-Unlike Cycle G127, with this cycle the TNC adjusts the tool so that, with radius compensation active, the walls of the slot are always parallel.
-Program the midpoint path of the contour together with the tool radius compensation.
-With the radius compensation you specify whether the TNC cuts the slot with climb milling or up-cut milling:
+Unlike Cycle 27, with this cycle the TNC adjusts the tool so that, with radius compensation active, the walls of the slot are nearly parallel.
+You can machine exactly parallel walls by using a tool that is exactly as wide as the slot.